Silvana De Mari

-Silvana De Mari (born 5 July 1953) is an Italian writer of children's fiction.
+Silvana De Mari (born 5 July 1953) is an Italian writer of children's fiction and a struck off surgeon and psychotherapist.

-She's known worldwide as the author of L'ultimo Elfo (2004), an award-winning fantasy novel published in English and 18 other languages (UK The Last Elf, US The Last Dragon).
-The book won the prestigious Italian prizes Premio Bancarellino and Premio Andersen.
+She is also known as the author of L'ultimo Elfo (2004), an award-winning fantasy novel published in English and 18 other languages (UK The Last Elf, US The Last Dragon).
+The book won the Italian prizes Premio Bancarellino and Premio Andersen.
 In France, it won the Prix Imaginales in 2005.

+In Italy, she is better known for her homophobic, racist, anti-scientific, anti-vax and sexist positions.

 Biography

 De Mari was born in 1953 in Santa Maria Capua Vetere (Caserta, Italy).

-She formerly worked as a surgeon in both Italy and Ethiopia, before setting up a private psychotherapy practice in Turin.
+She worked as a surgeon in both Italy and Ethiopia before setting up a private psychotherapy practice in Turin.

 L'ultimo Elfo (The Last Elf, published in the US as The Last Dragon) was her third children's book and the first to be translated into English.
-It has also been translated into French, German, Spanish, Portuguese, and several other languages for a total of 23 Countries (Brazil, Bulgaria, China, Finland, France, Germany Hungary, Japan, Latvia, Lithuania, Macedonia, Netherlands, Panama, Poland, Portugal, Romania, Russia, Spain, Thailand, Taiwan, Ukraine, United Kingdom, USA).
+It has also been translated into French, German, Spanish, Portuguese, and several other languages for a total of 23 countries (Brazil, Bulgaria, China, Finland, France, Germany Hungary, Japan, Latvia, Lithuania, Macedonia, Netherlands, Panama, Poland, Portugal, Romania, Russia, Spain, Thailand, Taiwan, Ukraine, United Kingdom, USA).

 The following book [L'Ultimo Orco] (The Last Ogre) won the IBBY International Boud Books Young People 2006 prize and the Prix Sorcières "Les prix en littérature jeunesse" in 2009 in France.
-It's been published in France, Germany, Hungary, Japan, Lithuania, Macedonia, Panama, Romania Thailand, United Kingdom, USA.
+It has been published in France, Germany, Hungary, Japan, Lithuania, Macedonia, Panama, Romania, Thailand, United Kingdom and USA.

 Controversies

-As of early 2017, after a claim made by some homosexual associations, De Mari has been convened before the Italian Medical Association for her statements regarding homosexuality (which she states "does not exist"), homosexual associations (defined as "criminals") and anal intercourse, defined by the President of the Order of Medical Doctors as not matching what Medicine thinks today.
-As of today, a disciplinary action is on going.
+As of early 2017, after a claim made by some homosexual organisations, De Mari was brought before the Italian Medical Association for her statements regarding homosexuality (which she states "does not exist"), homosexual groups (who she called "criminals") and anal intercourse, which were defined by the President of the Order of Medical Doctors as not matching what medicine thinks today.
+She was convicted twice for aggravated defamation against the LGBT+ community.

-She defined the APA "nonsensical", she referred to gay bowel syndrome, a controversial term, and denied that homosexuality exists, saying, "C'è una sola sessualità e persone biologicamente perdenti che la rifiutano" (There is only one sexuality and biologically-loser people who refuse it).
+She called the American Psychiatric Association "nonsensical", she made references to gay bowel syndrome, a controversial and outdated term, and denied that homosexuality exists, saying, "C'è una sola sessualità e persone biologicamente perdenti che la rifiutano" (There is only one sexuality and biologically lesser people who refute it).

 With regard to the Diagnostic and Statistical Manual of Mental Disorders she also said:The APA, American Psychiatric Association, rules the world using a statistical diagnostic manual without which you can not make an official diagnosis or expertise.
-The DSM (Diagnostic Statistical Manual) costs lots of money and has the same ethical and scientific value that had the various posters on race.
+The DSM (Diagnostic Statistical Manual) costs lots of money and has the same ethical and scientific value as had the various manifestos on race.

 In 2013, De Mari wrote an open letter to Pope Francis, urging him to defend persecuted Christians rather than pursue popularity.

+In 2021, the Turin Medical Association suspended her from carrying out professional activities involving interpersonal contact, together with 94 other doctors and dentists, for refusing to undergo the COVID-19 vaccination.
+In June 2023, she was struck off the Order of Physicians of Turin.